JJJcfff/Tower-of-the-Betrayer/README.md

 ## Getting Started

 - Load the **Main** scene to play the game, click "Start Game" to start, and you'll be directed to the **Home** scene
-- Select your weapon by checking sword or staff toggle
+- Select your weapon by checking sword or staff toggle.
+- [!!
+Not applicable for first floor] Start gem crafting by pressing G or potion purchase by pressing P. Close button of the pop-up windows are on upper left.
 - Click "Start Battle" to begin, the battlefield is created on **Game** scene.

 ## Combat & Controls